 It seems that a notable percentage of college students are indeed “quiet quitting” in order to preserve their mental health this fall semester.
 And despite a belief that GPA will affect their job prospects after graduating, many students are reporting low effort and lack of enthusiasm when it comes to their classes.

 This survey was commissioned by Intelligent.com and conducted online by the survey platform Pollfish from September 2 to September 7, 2022.
 In total, 1,000 participants in the U.S. were surveyed.
 All participants had to pass through demographic filters to ensure they were between the ages of 18 and 24 and current college students.
 78% of respondents were full-time students, while 22% were part-time.
-Please contact [email protected] for full survey data.
+Any questions can be directed to [email protected].